Tyroneekhator/Tyroneekhator/README.md

 ### Tyrone Ekhator 👋

-A self-motivated software engineer undergraduate that has finished his tertiary education and is looking for an apprenticeship.
-All projects done in school are present on my GitHub.
+A software engineer graduate who has done various projects that were given as assessments at Solent University Southampton looking for recruitment in apprenticeship.
+Moreover, I am familiar with multiple programming languages with my projects being present on git hub.
+I've included my coding experience, education and skills below.

 ---
 ### 🧰 Languages and Tools